 Today’s post is kinda funny because it has a story behind it.
 First, it all started with this table that my parents gave me.
-I invite you to come read this post on my Facebook page and be sure to read the comments.
-I’ll fill you in as we go, but in the meantime, I’d like to show you how I turned it into a vintage chic sewing table.
+I posted about this on social media, but I’ll fill you in as we go.
+In the meantime, I’d like to show you how I turned it into a vintage chic sewing table.

 We have always had modge-podge furniture because I get it second-hand, either by thrifting or handed down.
 Our last installment of furniture was leather and I was happy to have it, but it didn’t have a vintage feel to it.
 I thought if I could sell what we had to pay for a set more to my liking, I would have a go at it.

 My heart was set on a soft brown leather set with nailhead trim to go with what I wanted to achieve in our family room.
 I had several near misses on Craigslist (I don’t buy new – 6 kids, ahem) and kept coming up empty-handed so I decided to leave it to God.

 However, little did I know that my parents were replacing their set that is exactly like what I was looking for.
 They tried to sell it for a time and even offered it to my sister and brother, but they turned it down.
 They thought I wouldn’t like it.
 Ha!
 I don’t remember how they found out I was looking, but they eventually offered it to me and I was giddy as lark!
 Love me some Amish furniture AND it’s already broke in.
 I love worn leather.